-As discussed above, when a beneficial owner of shares held in "street name" does not give instructions to his or her broker, bank or other securities intermediary holding his or her shares as to how to vote on matters deemed to be "non-routine" under NYSE rules, the broker, bank or other such agent cannot vote the shares.
-These unvoted shares are counted as "broker non-votes."
+A "broker non-vote" occurs when your broker submits a proxy for the meeting with respect to "routine" matters but does not vote on "non-routine" matters because you did not provide voting instructions on these matters.
+These unvoted shares with respect to the "non-routine" matters are counted as "broker non-votes."
 Proposals 1 and 2 are considered to be "non-routine" under NYSE rules, and we therefore expect broker non-votes to exist in connection with these proposals.